SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/rest-api-client.md

 The Couchbase Lite Listener exposes the same functionality as the native SDKs through a common RESTful API.
 You can perform the same operations on the database by sending HTTP requests to it.

 The Swagger JS client allows us to leverage the Couchbase Lite REST API Swagger spec in hybrid mobile frameworks such as PhoneGap.
 Follow the [PhoneGap installation page](http://developer.couchbase.com/documentation/mobile/1.3/installation/phonegap/index.html) to create a new project with the Couchbase Lite PhoneGap plugin.
-Then to install the Swagger JS library run the following:
+Then, to install the Swagger JS library in your project do the following:

 - [Download the Swagger JS client](https://raw.githubusercontent.com/swagger-api/swagger-js/master/browser/swagger-client.min.js) to a new file **www/js/swagger-client.min.js**.
 - [Download the Couchbase Lite Swagger spec](http://developer.couchbase.com/mobile/swagger/couchbase-lite/spec.json) to a new file **www/js/spec.js**.
 Your IDE might show an error because you've copied a JSON object into a JavaScript file but don't worry, prepend the following to set the spec on the `window` object.